-The darkness enveloped us as we walked through the cobblestone streets of Trinidad in the country of Paraguay.
-We were making our way to the Jesuit ruins, a UNESCO Paraguay World Heritage Sites.
+The darkness enveloped us as we walked through the cobblestone streets of Trinidad in the South American country of Paraguay.
+We were making our way to the Jesuit ruins, a UNESCO Paraguay World Heritage Site.

 We’re told the best time to see the Jesuit ruins is at night.
 They hold tours every Sunday.
 In the evenings, the ruins are lit up with lights.
 It truly is a beautiful sight.